Standing and Special Committees

 The DNA Reporter is a publication published quarterly:

-DNA has a long standing partnership with Arthur L. Davis Publishing Company to bring the DNA Reporter to nurses of Delaware free of charge.
+DNA has a long standing partnership with Arthur L. Davis Publishing, Inc. to bring the DNA Reporter to nurses in Delaware free of charge.
+This is possible through the generous support of advertisers/sponsors in the publication.
+Please contact Arthur L. Davis Publishing, Inc. directly regarding opportunities to advertise in the DNA Reporter.

-Mission: to publish articles that support the profession of nursing and the goals of DNA.
+Mission: to publish periodicals/communications that support the profession of nursing and the goals of DNA.